-One general finding of our paper is that the streamer's selling behaviors are loosely regulated.
-Even if they have bragged or promised something during the real-time streaming session, it is very hard for buyers to double-check whether or not it is true at the moment, and it is even more difficult to track back to what the streamer said after the session ends.
-For example, a streamer may promise an unconditional return policy during the livestream session, but the actual return policy written on the product information page is conditional.
-Since malicious selling strategies more replied on streamers' sale skills and styles rather than platform features and functions, the platform and the regulators should make and enforce policies to regulate streamers' selling practices as they regulate an offline salesperson.
-For example, it is important to look at if forced actions are legal or necessary for customers to purchase products during livestream shopping.
-The platform can also implement features such as machine learning-based solutions to automatically transcribe and record what the streamer is saying during the livestream session, thus can further extract the keywords (e.g., return policy, brand, and manufacture info, etc.) from the transcripts and cross-reference the product information page.
+One general finding is that streamer's selling behaviors were loosely regulated.
+Even if they had bragged or promised something during the real-time streaming session, it was very hard for buyers to double-check whether or not it was true in the moment, and it was even more difficult to go back to what the streamer said after the session ended.
+For example, a streamer may promise an unconditional return policy during the livestream session, but the actual return policy written on the product information page was conditional.
+Since malicious selling strategies relied more on streamers' sale skills and styles rather than platform features and functions, the platform and regulators should make and enforce policies to regulate streamers' selling practices similar to how they would regulate an offline salesperson.
+For example, it is important to determine if forced actions are legal or necessary for customers to purchase products during livestream shopping.
+Platforms should also implement machine learning-based solutions to automatically transcribe and record what the streamer is saying during the livestream session to extract keywords from the transcripts and cross-reference the product information page (e.g., return policy, brand, and manufacture info, etc.).
 If there is a mismatch, the system may pop up a real-time alert to the viewers.
-The buyers can also use the recorded transcripts as evidence in post-sale customer service.
+Viewers can also use recorded transcripts as evidence in post-sale customer service.